adwaitupadhyaya/todo-auth/Readme.md

 - **Password Hashing**: Passwords are hashed using bcrypt for enhanced security.
 - **CRUD Operations**: Users can create, read, update, and delete their own todos.
 - **Authorization**: Users can only access their own todos, ensuring data privacy and security.
+- **No Database**: All data is stored in memory using arrays, making it simple and lightweight.

 ## Technologies Used